mike01/pypacker/README.md

 **Q**:	How fast is pypacker?

 **A**:	For detailed results see performance tests in test directory.
 As a rule of thumb compared
-	to scapy packet parsing from raw bytes is four times faster.
+	to scapy packet parsing from raw bytes is about 28 times faster.

 **Q**:	How can new protocols be added?